John Stariha

 John Nepomucene Stariha (May 12, 1845 – November 28, 1915) was a Slovenian-born American prelate of the Catholic Church.
-He was the first Bishop of Lead, South Dakota, serving from 1902 to 1909.
+He was the first bishop of Lead in South Dakota, serving from 1902 to 1909.

 Biography

 Early life

-John Stariha was born on May 12, 1845, in Semič in the Duchy of Carniola (present-day southeastern Slovenia), the son of John and Anna (née Judnic) Stariha.
-He received his early education in Novo Mesto but his studies were interrupted in 1866 when he was drafted into the Imperial Austrian Army.
-He served for seven months and took part at the Battle of Custoza on June 24, 1866.
-He was awarded a silver medal for bravery, but later deserted the army and fled to the United States.
+John Stariha was born on May 12, 1845, in Semič in the Duchy of Carniola (present-daySlovenia), the son of John and Anna (née Judnic) Stariha.
+He received his early education in Novo Mesto in Carniola, but his studies were interrupted in 1866 when he was drafted into the Imperial Austrian Army.
+He served in the army for seven months and took part at the Battle of Custoza in Venetzia on June 24, 1866.
+He was awarded a silver medal for bravery.
+Stariha later deserted the army, fleeing to the United States.

-He arrived in New York City in May 1867 and then headed west to Wisconsin.
-After briefly working as a farmhand to earn money, he was encouraged by his fellow Slovene and former schoolmate John Vertin to enter Saint Francis de Sales Seminary near Milwaukee.
-He completed his theological studies there, along with his brother and a cousin.
+Stariha arrived in New York City in May 1867 and then headed west to Wisconsin.
+After briefly working as a farmhand to earn money, he was encouraged by his fellow Slovene and former schoolmate, Reverend John Vertin, to become a priest.
+Stariha then entered Saint Francis de Sales Seminary in St. Francis, Wisconsin.
+He completed his theological studies there.

 Priesthood

-Stariha was ordained a priest by Bishop Ignatius Mrak on September 19, 1869, in Marquette, Michigan.
+Stariha was ordained a priest by Bishop Ignatius Mrak for the Diocese of Sault Sainte Marie and Marquette on September 19, 1869, in Marquette, Michigan.
 His first assignment was as an assistant pastor at Saint Paul's Parish in Negaunee, Michigan, where he remained for two years.

 Stariha came to the Diocese of Saint Paul in September 1871 and served for nine months in Marystown, Minnesota.
-In June 1872 he became pastor of St. Joseph's Parish in Red Wing and the surrounding missions.
+In June 1872, he was appointed pastor of St. Joseph's Parish in Red Wing, Minnesota, and the surrounding missions.
 During his tenure, Stariha built a new church and opened a parochial school to accommodate the growing parish.
 He received a pardon from Austro-Hungarian Emperor Franz Joseph I in 1879 for deserting the army so that he could visit Slovenia.

 Stariha remained in Red Wing until January 1884, when he was called to organize St. Francis de Sales Parish in Saint Paul, Minnesota for German-speaking immigrants.
 He built a church, rectory, parochial school, and convent during his time there.
 In addition to his pastoral duties, he was named vicar general of the Archdiocese of St. Paul and Minneapolis in December 1897.